wajdi404/wajdi404/README.md

 ### About Me

 <p align="justify">
 I am a junior majoring in Computer Science who constantly seeking smart and innovative solutions to everyday problems.
+I have a great passion for programming and am always curious about designing and implementing applications.
 </p>

 <div align="center">